Tmax9663/sudoku/README.md

 - Happy Sudoku solving!

 ## High Scores
-- View the top high scores on the high score board.
+- View the Top 3 high scores on the high score board for every mode.
 - Save your own high score by solving puzzles quickly.
-- The high score board displays the player's name and time taken.
+- The high score board displays the player's name , time taken and a Load button for loading current player puzzle.

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to improve the app, feel free to submit a pull request.